OSGeo/gdal/doc/source/drivers/raster/gtiff.rst

 LZW
 ~~~

-If you don't know what to chose, chose this one.
+If you don't know what to choose, choose this one.

 DEFLATE
 ~~~~~~~